 Employee Recognition and Gifts

 Expenses incurred in connection with expressions of congratulations toward employees or students are allowed only as occasional, modest expressions of support and recognition on behalf of the University.
-These gifts must be gifts of tangible personal property (not gift cards) and should not to exceed $50 in value to any individual, unless approved in advance by the President or Vice President for Financial Affairs (gift certificates issued at the Bistro or the Willamette Store will be allowed up to $20).
+These gifts must be gifts of tangible personal property (not gift cards) and should not to exceed $75 in value to any individual, unless approved in advance by the President or Senior Vice President for Finance and Administration (gift certificates issued at the Bistro or the Willamette Store will be allowed up to $20).

 University funds may not be used to purchase gifts for any individual in recognition of events such as Administrative Professionals Day, birthdays, weddings, housewarmings, births, or holidays.

 For retirements or other departures of long-standing employees (at least ten years of service), non-cash gifts commensurate with the years of service can be provided.
 (Please note that gift cards are considered to be the same as cash.)
 Similarly a department may conduct a modest reception or lunch to recognize the departure or retirement of a long-standing employee.
-Gifts from University funds for employees who have been here less than ten years would need to be pre-approved by the President or Vice President for Financial Affairs.
+Gifts from University funds for employees who have been here less than ten years would need to be pre-approved by the President or Senior Vice President for Finance and Administration.

-Supervisors will be allowed to thank their employees (Christmas party, Administrative Professionals Day, etc.) with a meal out or with a party paid for by the institution, once per year, with a modest celebration not to exceed $25 per person in value.
-(This is not to be confused with “business lunches” which are defined by the IRS and described more fully at "Other Reimbursable Expenses").
+Supervisors may thank their employees (Christmas party, Administrative Professionals Day, etc.) with a meal out or with a party paid for by the institution, once per year, with a modest celebration not to exceed $25 per person in value.
+(This is not to be confused with “business lunches” which are defined by the IRS and described more fully in the Travel and Expense Reimbursement Policy.